-PCR is carried out in several steps or "cycles" in an instrument called a thermocycler.
+PCR is carried out in a series of steps or "cycles" in an instrument called a thermocycler.
 This instrument increases and decreases the temperature of the specimen at defined intervals during the procedure.

 The first step or cycle of PCR is to separate the strands of DNA into two single strands by increasing the temperature of the sample that contains the DNA of interest.
 This is called "denaturing" the DNA.

 Once the strands separate, the sample is cooled slightly and forward and reverse primers are added and allowed to bind to the single DNA strands.
 Primers are short sequences of bases made specifically to recognise and bind to the section of DNA to be amplified, which are the very specific sequence of bases that are part of the gene or genes of interest.
 Primers are called "forward" and "reverse" in reference to the direction that the bases within the section of DNA are copied.

 After the two primers attach to each strand of the DNA, a DNA enzyme (frequently Taq polymerase) then copies the DNA sequence on each half of the helix, forming two double stranded sections of DNA, each with one original half and one new half.
 Taq polymerase is an enzyme found in a bacterium (Thermues aquaticus) that grows in very hot water, such as in geysers or hot springs.
 Polymerases copy DNA (or RNA) to make new strands.
 The Taq polymerase is especially helpful for laboratory testing because (unlike many other enzymes) it does not break down at very high temperatures needed to perform PCR.